LearningByExample/MicroservicesErrorHandling/README.md

-How to use this class is simple, for example in this example:
+How to use this class is simple, for example:

 ```java
 public Result get(int id) {